Marzipan Buttercream – The ultimate icing for any marzipan fans. Perfect for topping your Christmas cake or mince pies.

 It’s day 4 of Festive Buttercream Week and today’s recipe is Marzipan Buttercream.

-My husband and my Dad are both huge marzipan fans, so I wanted to create a recipe using one of their favourite flavours.
+My Dad is a huge marzipan fan, so I wanted to create a recipe using one of his favourite flavours.
 It includes lots of real marzipan, as well as a few drops of almond extract to really bring out the flavour.
 It would make a fantastic alternative to using marzipan under your icing on your Christmas cake, or a little piped on top of your mince pies.

 As buttercreams go this one takes a little (but only a little) more effort than some of my other recipes to ensure that the inclusion of the marzipan doesn’t leave any little lumps.
 To get it really smooth I beat it as usual in a mixer and then, once everything is combined, I take a few spoonfuls at a time and blitz them with a hand blender.
 This is actually a great little trick if you find you’ve got slightly lumpy buttercream (whatever the flavour) as a quick blitz is a brilliant way of getting your buttercream really smooth.